bstiles13/wreckfinder/README.md

 # US Shipwreck Finder

 Search for over 24,000 shipwrecks and obstructions recorded in United States waters.
 Wreck data is extracted from NOAA archives and imported into MongoDB.
-React-Redux frontend features an advasnced search and user favorites.
+React-Redux frontend features an advanced search and user favorites.
 Backend is built with Node.js, Express, MongoDB and Passport.
 Mapping via Leaflet.

 ## Search